If you're the owner of a shared folder you can unshare the folder at any time. Editors and viewers can't unshare a folder.

 To avoid this issue, temporarily disable any browser extensions or add-ons.
 If you'd like to continue using the extension, you may be able to create an exception for Dropbox in the extension, or add whitelist https://www.dropbox.com.
 However, note that not all extensions support whitelisting.

-What if my shared folder is too large to unshare?
+What if my shared folder has too many files?

 Unsharing large folders can cause dropbox.com to time out.
-If you get an error that your folder is too large, try the following:
+If you get an error that your folder has too many files, try the following:

 - On your computer, move the contents of the shared folder into a non-shared folder.